BIDMCDigitalPsychiatry/LAMP-platform/docs/users_vs_activities.md

 # Activities

 A clinician or researcher can navigate to the activities page by selecting "Activities" on the left menu bar of the dashboard.
 Surveys and cognitive tests are examples of activities for patients.
-To learn more about specific activities, check out [What are the Components of LAMP?](What_are_the_Components_of_LAMP.md).

 ![](assets/Untitled_50.png)

 The blue "Add" button is used to add activities and surveys manually or to import them.
-For information about adding and managing activities and surveys, see [Create Surveys](Activities Tips, Surveys, and Cognitive Tests/Create Surveys.md) and [Create Activities](Activities_Tips,_Surveys,_and_Cognitive_Tests/Create_Activities.md).

 ![](assets/Untitled_53.jpeg)